5-Days Road Tripping Around Portugal

 Ok, fine, this is a reasonably well know place for travellers.
-After all, Douro is one of the main wine-making regions of the country and one of the oldest and more renowned in the world.
-The vineyards here supply grapes for some of the best winemakers; you’ll be able to spot the brand names displayed on hillside billboards.
+After all, Douro is one of the main wine-making regions of the country and one of the oldest and most renowned in the world.
+The vineyards here supply grapes for some of the best winemakers; you’ll be able to spot the brand names displayed on hillside billboards as you drive by.
 It also provides grapes for producing the famous Port wine as well as oil from the vast old olive groves stretching across the landscape.

 January might not have been the best time to visit since the Autumn grape harvest is long over, but the winding curved roads, hillsides and terraced vineyards are still incredibly beautiful if you get the right amount of sun.